List of Shortland Street characters introduced in 1994: Vic Roberts

-Vic Roberts appeared in a single guest stint throughout November.
-He was Carmen Roberts' (Theresa Healey)'s sluggish father who was after the money she had won in the lottery.
-Guy Warner (Craig Parker) eventually paid Vic to leave Carmen's life and never return.
+Vic Roberts appeared in a single guest stint through late-November to mid-December.
+He was Carmen Roberts' (Theresa Healey)'s estranged, alcoholic, and abusive father from Levin.
+Guy Warner (Craig Parker) tracked down Vic and invited him to stay in Ferndale.
+Vic was in poor health and was admitted to the clinic with seemingly undiagnosed health complications that resulted in a leg needing to be amputated.
+Carmen made amends with her father upon seeing him in pain after the amputation surgery, and was prepared to fund his ongoing nursing care.
+However Carmen soon discovered that Vic was completely aware that he would need full-time nursing care prior to coming to Ferndale and was after the money she had won in the lottery.
+Declining a $10,000 payout from Carmen to leave her life forever, Guy eventually agreed to pay for Vic to return to Levin and his ongoing care on the condition to leave Carmen's life and never return.

 Manny Atutahi

 Hamana "Manny" Atutahi first appeared in late 1994 as the nephew of established character, Hone Ropata (Temuera Morrison).
 Manny arrived to stay with Hone and despite attracting Rebecca Frost (Luisa Burgess), Manny fell in with the criminal underworld and after landing in hospital, Hone accidentally killed Manny's attacker with a punch.
 Manny dated Rebecca but left her for Rachel McKenna (Angela Bloomfield).
 When Rachel was harassed by her university lecturer, Manny viciously attacked him and was sent to prison for assault.
 Rachel left Manny for Rangi (Blair Strang), resulting in an increasingly violent Manny stabbing him when he came to visit.
 When Rachel learned of the attack, she disowned Manny forever.